← Back to Real Alcázar Tickets

 Is the Real Alcázar worth visiting if I've already seen the Alhambra?

 Yes — the two palaces are complementary, not duplicates.
 The Alhambra is a Nasrid royal city built by Muslim rulers; the Real Alcázar is a Christian royal palace built in the Mudéjar style by Muslim craftsmen working for Castilian kings.
-The Alcázar is also half garden — 7 hectares of orange groves, Moorish pools and walled patios that have no real equivalent at the Alhambra.
+The Alcázar is also half garden — extensive grounds of orange groves, Moorish pools and walled patios that have no real equivalent at the Alhambra.
 Almost every visitor who does both Andalusian capitals reports the Alcázar as a different experience rather than a smaller Alhambra.

-Is the Real Alcázar wheelchair-stroller friendly?
+Is the Real Alcázar stroller-friendly?

 How does the daily 1,500-visitor cap work?